N-Mehroj/RouteUsageTracker/README.md

 # Laravel Route Usage Tracker

-A Laravel package for tracking and analyzing route usage statistics in your application.
+A Laravel package for automatically tracking and analyzing route usage statistics with zero configuration required.

 ## Description

 This package allows you to track how routes are being used in your Laravel applications.
-It records how many times each route has been accessed, when it was first and last used, and other useful statistics.
+It automatically records how many times each route has been accessed, when it was first and last used, and provides comprehensive statistics for performance analysis.

 ## Features

-- Automatic route usage tracking
-- Route statistics (hit count, first/last usage timestamps)
-- Artisan command for reports
+- ✅ **Zero Configuration** - Works immediately after installation
+- 🚀 **Automatic Tracking** - Global middleware auto-registered
+- 📊 **Rich Statistics** - Usage count, timestamps, and more
+- 🎯 **Smart Filtering** - Configurable ignored routes and methods
+- 💻 **Artisan Commands** - Powerful CLI for viewing statistics
-- Easy installation and configuration
+- 🎨 **Facade Support** - Easy programmatic access
-- Zero configuration required - works out of the box
+- 🔧 **Highly Configurable** - Customize behavior as needed

 ## Project Structure